Pemberton Personal Injury Law Firm Lawyers

 Wisconsin Personal Injury Lawyers Who Can Maximize Your Claim

-With no upfront costs, Pemberton Personal Injury Law Firm is dedicated to securing the maximum compensation available for car accident victims across Wisconsin.
-Let our team help you navigate the legal system to find the best option for obtaining compensation for your injury.
-We have experience navigating basic car accidents, complex truck accidents, and even Wisconsin rideshare accidents involving Lyft or Uber.
+With no upfront costs, Pemberton Personal Injury Law Firm fights the legal battle for car accident victims across Wisconsin.
+Our team can you navigate the legal system to find the best option for obtaining injury compensation.
+We represent clients in various auto accident cases, including basic car accidents, complex truck accidents, and even Wisconsin rideshare accidents involving Lyft or Uber.

 Wisconsin is a fault state for car accidents.
-The at-fault driver can be held liable for the injured party’s medical expenses, lost earnings, property damages, and pain and suffering.
+This means the at-fault driver will be responsible for the injured person’s medical bills, lost wages.
+They will also be liable for pain and suffering compensation.
 This differs from no-fault states, where your auto insurance covers your injuries regardless of fault for the accident.

 COMPARATIVE NEGLIGENCE RULE